 Elgar enjoyed creating anagrams.
 After completing the Enigma Variations in late February 1899, Elgar moved his family that March to a more spacious home that he named Craeg Lae.
 He formulated this title from an anagram of “ELGAR” and the initials for himself (Edward), his wife Alice, and their daughter Carice.
 Elgar’s reliance on phonetic and correctly spelled words and phrases in multiple languages to construct a 24-letter grand anagram resulted in a diabolically difficult cryptogram.
 John Holt Schooling boasted that his Nihilist cipher would “. . . never be solved by [sic] any one . . . for one hundred years of future time.”
 Elgar made short shrift of that cryptogram by cracking it in less than a decade.
 Through a careful study of the Polybius square in the years leading up to the Enigma Variations, Elgar was equipped to adapt that coding technique in a musical setting through the use of melody and bass notes pairs.
 True to Schooling’s boast, Elgar’s “dark saying” hidden away in the Enigma Theme defied detection and decryption for over a century.

 A meticulous investigation determined that the secret melody to the Enigma Theme is enciphered within its opening six bars using a musical Polybius box cipher key.
 Elgar’s affinity for wordplay is acutely evident as this particular cryptogram may be accurately described as a Music Box Cipher.
 The timing is believable because Elgar carefully studied the Polybius square in the years leading up to the genesis of the Enigma Variations.
 Some scholars reflexively object that Ein feste Burg is too Protestant for a Roman Catholic to contemplate, yet that did not dissuade Elgar from openly citing the music of a Lutheran composer in Variation XIII.
 The existence of phonetic spellings in various languages testifies to Elgar’s known practice of embellishing his correspondence with innovative spellings.
 The elegant annagramatization of the covert Theme’s title further reflects Elgar’s known history of creating anagrams.
 Even more remarkable, Elgar stealthily inserted his name as an acrostic anagram using the four languages found in the complete decryption.
 With so many intricate pieces of the puzzle fitting so elegantly together, this resolution cannot be chalked up to chance.
 To learn more concerning the innermost secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+Please help support and expand my original research by becoming a sponsor on Patreon.

 Hi, I hope you can check out my site.
 I wrote different instrument review and other musical information such The Beginner’s Guide to Understanding the G Minor Scale